Multiple Descents in Deep Learning as a Sequence of Order-Chaos Transitions in LSTM Networks: Introduction

-Our study introduces a novel observation of `multiple descents' in the training of deep learning models, specifically in Long Short-Term Memory (LSTM) networks.
-We explore this through an extensive analysis of LSTM networks trained on the Large Movie Review Dataset for sentiment analysis.
+where $\boldsymbol{x}_t$ is the input embedding vector from a word token at position $t$ in the movie review; $\sigma_s$ is the sigmoid activation function; $\sigma_t$ is the hyperbolic tangent activation function; $\odot$ denotes element-wise multiplication; and $\boldsymbol{W}$, $\boldsymbol{U}$, and $\boldsymbol{b}$ are the weight matrices and bias vectors for the respective gates and cell state.
+Each of the other variables are simply different intermediate vectors in the LSTM cell to process the input data, and do not carry any physical meaning.
+For our experiment, we focus on the output vector $\boldsymbol{h}_t$ as the main variable to analyze the order-chaos transitions, and we will refer to it as the output recurrent unit of the LSTM cell for short.

+We explore this through an extensive analysis of LSTM networks trained on the Large Movie Review Dataset for sentiment analysis during each time step of the training process, i.e. training epoch.
+Specifically, one can treat the LSTM as a black box non-linear dynamical system, and use the tools in physics such as Lyapunov exponent or asymptotic stability analysis to extract the order/chaos properties of the model at each epoch, and use the test loss as a measure of the model performance.
+It is then illucinating to explore the relationship between the dynamical phases and the model performance when the model is trying to learn the data.
 Our research reveals that during the training process, particularly in the overfitting phase, the test loss exhibits multiple cycles of increases followed by a sharp decline, a pattern not fully captured by existing models like double descent.
+While multiple descent phenomena have been observed in other contexts such as random feature models \cite{meng2024multiple} and unsupervised autoencoders \cite{rahimi2024unveiling}, our work provides unique insights into the relationship between multiple descents and order-chaos transitions in recurrent networks.
 And more importantly, the most optimal epoch is consistently at the first transition from order to chaos, where the `edge of chaos' is the widest, allowing the best exploration of better weight configurations for learning.

 One core contribution of this study is the identification of these cycles with specific phase transitions.
-We propose that each descent in test loss corresponds to a transition between order and chaos state during the evolution of the neural network from training, and the optimal performance is achieved at the edge of these transitions, particularly at the first such transition.
+We propose that each descent in test loss corresponds to a transition between order and chaos state during the evolution of the neural network from training, and the optimal performance is achieved at the edge of these transitions.
 By employing techniques from dynamical systems, specifically asymptotic stability analysis, we measure how perturbations in initial conditions propagate through the network, offering insights into when these order-chaos transitions occur.

 We will detail the experimental setup where we over-train an LSTM model to observe these dynamics, provide some theoretical explanation why these transitions might occur, by drawing parallels with known behaviors in non-linear systems like the $\tanh$ map, and discuss the implications of these findings for training deep learning models, particularly in terms of finding optimal training epochs.